Republican Mike Maroney, Who Slammed Democrat For ‘Low Level Of Moral Character,’ Arrested For Prostitution

 Police in Glen Dale say that the first-term state senator had secretly arranged at least two encounters with a prostitute.
 As The Intelligencer reported, the 51-year-old Republican was arrested on a series of charges including soliciting a prostitute after investigators said he exchanged a series of text messages with a 30-year-old prostitute between May and June.
 Police seized the woman’s phone and said they found close to 4,000 text messages from various phone numbers soliciting sex, including messages from Maroney.

 The newspaper published a series of the text messages, appearing to show Maroney and the woman arranging prices and times to meet for sexual encounters.
-At one point, the Republican legislator offered to become a regular customer, stopping by whenever he was near her town.
+At one point, the Republican legislator allegedly offered to become a regular customer, stopping by whenever he was near her town.

 “OK, sorry, I could be a regular. … I drive by (Glen Dale) on my way home and would like to have an occasional stop,” the released text message read.